Barbara Thaxton: Take steps to prevent flu over the holidays

 Flu vaccines are offered in many locations in West Virginia, including doctor’s offices, health departments, pharmacies, community health centers, and travel clinics, as well as by many employers and at school-based health clinics.

 For those who have not yet received the flu vaccine this season, now is the best time to get vaccinated in order to protect yourself from the flu over the holidays.
-For more information about the flu and the benefits of flu vaccination, talk to your health care provider or visit: [www.cdc.gov/flu]www.cdc.gov/flu.
+For more information about the flu and the benefits of flu vaccination, talk to your health care provider or visit www.cdc.gov/flu.